clach04/bitbucket_tools/README.md

 ### GitHub

 In terms of features comparable feature set to BitBucket, in terms of migration tools very basic.

 Public hg/git repos can be imported **very** easily.
-Unclear on how branches are imported.
-Supports private repos if password is provided, ONLY handles repos (does not handle wiki migration, downloads, project avatar/logo, issues, PRs).
+Unclear on how branches are imported (multiple heads can be an issue).
+Supports private repos if password is provided (application passwords can be used if 2FA is used), ONLY handles repos (does not handle wiki migration, downloads, project avatar/logo, issues, PRs).

 Issues seen with utf8 characters in commit messages.

 ## Migrating away from BitBucket